SECURITIES AND EXCHANGE COMMISSION

 The following is an alphabetical list of the names and ages of the executive officers of the company and the positions or offices with the company held by each person named:

 The term of office of these officers is from the date of their election until their successor shall have been elected and qualified.
 All have been employees of the company for more than five years.
-Mr. Templeton and Mses.
-Trochu and Whitaker have served as executive officers of the company for more than five years.
 Messrs.
-Ilan and Lizardi and Ms. Van Haren became executive officers of the company in 2017.
+Templeton, Ilan and Lizardi and Ms. Trochu have served as executive officers of the company for more than five years.
 Messrs.
 Bahai, Flessner and Kozanian became executive officers of the company in 2018.
 Mr. Ron became an executive officer in 2019.
 Mr. Gary became an executive officer in 2020.
+Mr. Roberts and Ms. Witzsche became executive officers in 2021.
+Mr. Leonard became an executive officer in 2022.

 Human capital management

-At December 31, 2020, we had about 30,000 employees worldwide.
-Of those, about 85% were in Sales, R&D or manufacturing.
+At December 31, 2022, we had about 33,000 employees worldwide.
+Of those, about 90% were in R&D, sales or manufacturing.
 Our objective for human capital management is to recruit, develop and retain the best talent possible.
 As a technology and manufacturing company, our success is grounded in having strong engineering talent and a reliable factory workforce.
 We have a promote-from-within culture and offer training and rotation programs that provide the opportunity to quickly gain experience in different areas.
-In 2020, our turnover rate was 7.1%.
+In 2022, our turnover rate was 12.1%.

 Our internet address is www.ti.com.
 Information on our website is not part of this report.
-We make available free of charge through our Investor Relations website our reports on Forms 10-K, 10-Q and 8-K, and amendments to those reports, as soon as reasonably practicable after they are filed with the SEC.
+We make available free of charge through our Investor Relations website our reports on Forms 10-K, 10-Q and 8-K, and amendments to those reports, as soon as reasonably practicable after they are filed with the Securities and Exchange Commission.
 Also available through the TI Investor Relations website are reports filed by our directors and executive officers on Forms 3, 4 and 5, and amendments to those reports.

 ITEM 1A.
 Risk factors